Paschalolo/fast-cache/README.md

 ```

 ## Todo list
 - cache replacement algorithms such as Low inter reference Recency set (LIRS).i.e can improve hit rates and better adapability
+- Enable statefulSet on kubernetes for a distrubuted architecture using multi node failover

 - Compression : implement data compression techniques in order to store more data in memory and reduce memory footprint and potentially reduce payload size and hit rate